leszqq/injector_machine_v2.0/README.md

    transitions.
 Polling strategy has been chosen for  reading position of machine parts to minimize probability of false reading due to electromagnetic interferences.

    Command line interface based on UART transmission have been developed for debugging and servicing purposes.
-One can connect computer to device using USB interface to see informations about error codes, time elapsed from reset and current execition line are printed in terminal, for example:
+One can connect computer to device using USB interface to see informations about error codes, time elapsed from reset and current execition line.
+For example:

    ![alt text](https://github.com/leszqq/injector_machine_v2.0/blob/master/resources/cli_scr.png "CLI")